-NJ Gov. Murphy To Address Budget Battle
+'Nothing Off The Table': Gov. Murphy Speaks As NJ Shutdown Looms

 TRENTON, N.J.
-(CBSNewYork) — New Jersey Gov. Phil Murphy is set to hold a press conference Thursday in Trenton as he and state lawmakers face a budget deadline.
+(CBSNewYork/AP) — New Jersey Gov. Phil Murphy held a press conference Thursday in Trenton as he and state lawmakers face a budget deadline.
+Murphy also convened a Cabinet meeting earlier in the day to review preparations for a possible government shutdown if talks fail to produce an agreement.

 Lawmakers on Wednesday delivered Murphy a counteroffer in budget negotiations, including a proposal to levy a sales tax on short-term rental properties along the shore.